BashiirHagi/aws-iconik-transcoder/README.md

 - SSH into the EC2 instance via the terminal

 Once connected to the instance, create the transcoder installation script by following the below steps:
-- run vim transcoder-install.sh in the terminal
+- Run vim transcoder-install.sh in the terminal
 - Add #!bin/bash to the file header
 - Copy the below package installation commands to the file